-Specific metabolic evaluation requires collection of two consecutive 24-h urine samples (1-3).
-The collecting bottles should be prepared with 5% thymol in isopropanol or stored at ≤ 8 °C during collection with the risk of spontaneous crystallisation in the urine (4).
+Specific metabolic evaluation requires collection of two consecutive 24-h urine samples (1,2).
+The collecting bottles should be prepared with 5% thymol in isopropanol or stored at $\leq$ 8°C during collection with the risk of spontaneous crystallisation in the urine (3,4).
 Preanalytical errors can be minimised by carrying out urinalysis immediately after collection.
 Alternatively boric acid (10 g powder per urine container) can also be used.
 The collecting method should be chosen in close cooperation with the particular laboratory.
-Urine pH should be assessed during collection of freshly voided urine four times daily (5) using sensitive pH-dipsticks or ph-meter.
+Urine pH should be assessed during collection of freshly voided urine four times daily (3,5) using sensitive pH-dipsticks or a pH-meter.